Satya-bit/KSAT-PREDICTION-FROM-SOIL/README.md

 The model achieved RMSE score of 6.74 cm/hr on 10 fold cross validation

-# Steps
+**Steps**
+1) Data Preprocessing

-1) Cleaned and preprocessed the data.
+Cleaned and prepared the dataset for modeling.
+Scaled/normalized features where necessary to ensure smooth optimization.
+Selected features
+Handled missing values and ensured categorical/numerical features were properly encoded.

 2) Removed outliers using IQR andfilled the misisng values using Iterative imputer from sklearn library.